jeckt/flask-wallets/README.rst

 ====

 #.
 (DONE) Create a git repo and load to GitHub.
 #.
-Restructure the app to use flask and database
+(DONE) Restructure the app to use flask and database
 #.
-Create virtual environment to store dependencies
+(DONE) Create virtual environment to store dependencies
 #.
 Create test database framework for unit testing

     #.
 Implement config.py to store database connections